Deconvolving the components of the sign problem: Introduction

-The rescaling parameter $g$ has the effect of tuning the importance sampling in a simulation. $g=1$ gives the appropriate expectation values for the energy (Hamiltonian) in question.
+The rescaling parameter $g$ has the effect of tuning the configurations sampled in a simulation. $g=1$ gives the appropriate expectation values for the energy (Hamiltonian) in question.
 The limit $g=0$ makes all configurations of $\{h\}$ equally likely.
-In this paper we investigate the effect of tuning importance sampling in determinant Quantum Monte Carlo (DQMC)~\cite{blankenbecler81}.
-Focusing on the average sign $\langle {\cal S} \rangle$, our purpose here is to understand whether the fermion SP in which $\langle {\cal S}\rangle \rightarrow 0$, occurs because the value of the sign itself for `random' configurations is becoming increasingly badly behaved as $\beta$ increases, as suggested by the winding argument above, or whether the importance sampling is preferentially guiding the system to a region in phase space where the weighted configurations yield vanishing average sign.
-To this end, we analyse three different realizations of the Hubbard model, viz, on the square lattice, on the honeycomb lattice and the ionic Hubbard model with a staggered potential, investigating the average sign as well as several physical variables, over a large range of parameter values such as the chemical potential $\mu$ and the interaction $U$, as we tune the importance sampling by varying $g$ systematically.
+In this paper we investigate the effect of tuning $g$ in determinant Quantum Monte Carlo (DQMC)~\cite{blankenbecler81}.
+Focusing on the average sign $\langle {\cal S} \rangle$, our purpose here is to understand whether the fermion SP in which $\langle {\cal S}\rangle \rightarrow 0$, occurs because the value of the sign itself for `random' configurations is becoming increasingly badly behaved as $\beta$ increases, as suggested by the winding argument above, or whether the sampling is preferentially guiding the system to a region in phase space where the weighted configurations yield vanishing average sign.
+To this end, we analyse three different realizations of the Hubbard model, viz, on the square lattice, on the honeycomb lattice and the ionic Hubbard model with a staggered potential, investigating the average sign as well as several physical variables, over a large range of parameter values such as the chemical potential $\mu$ and the interaction $U$, as we vary $g$ systematically.